-After reviewing the FDO, the Board decided to appeal the FDO's ruling regarding the urban growth boundary expansions for Ridgefield and La Center and the resulting order of invalidity as well as the de-designation holding for the rural industrial land bank.
-By the appeal deadline of April 24, 2017, Clark County, La Center, Ridgefield, the owners of property taken into those cities, and Clark County Citizens United had all appealed the FDO to Clark County Superior Court.
+The Hearings Board issued its final decision and order (FDO) on March 23, 2017.
+After the Board reviewed the FDO, the decision was made to appeal the urban growth boundary expansions for Ridgefield and La Center and the resulting order of invalidity as well as the de-designation findings for the rural industrial land bank.
+The appeal deadline was April 24, 2017.